-When it comes to lighting patterns for vehicle work lights, we often ask customers if they prioritize breadth or depth and are sometimes met with confusion.
-We find that some work vehicle customers are unsure whether spotlights or floodlights will best suit their operators' needs.
-While these two types of lighting patterns can be confused, it's important for upfitters to understand the differences in their lighting output and what the best applications are for each.
-So what is the difference, and where and when should they be installed and used?
+When it comes to lighting patterns for vehicle work lights, some work vehicle customers are unsure whether spotlights or floodlights will best suit their operators' needs.
+Other questions may arise around the choice between LED or halogen lighting, and the different units of measurement when it comes to brightness.
+It’s important for upfitters to understand the differences between spotlights and floodlights and the best applications for each.

-At the most basic level, spotlights and floodlights are two types of light patterns, a term which refers to how light is projected.
+At a basic level, spotlights and floodlights represent two types of light patterns, or ways the light is projected.
 As a rule, the narrower the pattern, the further the distance the light travels.

-You can see this in action with vehicle headlights; high beams are a narrow pattern that projects light further, while low beams are a wider spread that doesn't travel as far.
+You can see this effect in action with vehicle headlights; high beams are a narrow pattern that projects light further, while low beams have a wider spread that doesn't travel as far.

 Floods and spots are more or less on the opposite ends of this spectrum.
 Floodlights are short, wide patterns, generally used to illuminate a wide area; conversely, a spotlight is designed to travel a longer distance but in a much narrower beam.